-4. Conditions for the Operation with Biodiesel (above B7 through B20)
+Conditions for the operation with biodiesel (B 8 through B 20)

-When operating your applicable YANMAR engine (No. 2) with biodiesel blends concentrated above B7, we seriously recommend observing the following operation, service and maintenance conditions:
+When operating your applicable YANMAR engine with biodiesel blends concentrated above B 5, we seriously recommend observing the following operation, service and maintenance conditions:

-- (a) The original service interval of the below stated services as indicated in the respective YANMAR engine standard operation manual and the service manual should be halved (please refer to your own manuals for the each service interval):
+- 1. The original service interval of the below stated services as indicated in the respective YANMAR engine standard operation manual, the application manual and the service manual should be halved (please refer to your own manuals for the each service interval):

-- Replacement interval of the fuel filter.
+- · Replacement interval of engine oil filter, engine oil and the fuel filter.

-- Cleaning interval of the water separator.
+- Cleaning interval of the water separator

-- Draining interval of the fuel tank.
+- Drain interval of the fuel tank.

-- (b) Have the fuel injector inspected and cleaned every 1000 hours.
+- 2. It is required to inspect, clean and adjust the fuel injector every 1000 operating hours.

+- 3. Replacement of the following parts before using the recommended biodiesel:

+- · Fuel hose

+- Fuel feed pump (diaphragm type)

+- If not already installed, a water separator needs to be built in

+- O-ring of fuel filter

+- O-ring of water separator